 - Have they ever worked in a medical examiner or coroner office?

 The quality of the opinion and the interpretation by others is bolstered by solid documentation and previous experience with similar cases.
 While hospital based anatomic pathologists can and do legally perform private autopsies, forensic pathologists by nature are exposed to the greatest breadth of autopsy issues that may arise.
 Sometimes what we do not see is as important as what we do see.
 Pertinent negatives mean a lot.
-What is remarkable is that a CT or “CAT” scan has a cost similar to a complete private autopsy examination, yet the volume and breadth of tissue visualization and direct sampling capabilities are unmatched when compared with the private autopsy.
+What is remarkable is that a CT or “CAT” scan has a cost 4 times more than a complete private autopsy examination, yet the volume and breadth of tissue visualization and direct sampling capabilities are unmatched when compared with the private autopsy.
 Radiology is simply not the standard for diagnosis in a deceased individual.
 The autopsy is that gold standard to achieve a Final Diagnosis.

 What payment options are accepted?